usnistgov/metaschema/website/content/specification/syntax/inline-definitions.md

 *Inline definitions* are a mechanism to both define a named [*information element*](/specification/glossary/#information-element) and instantiate it.
 In this way, *inline definitions* can be thought of as both [*definitions*](/specification/syntax/definitions/) and [*instances*](/specification/syntax/instances/), sharing most of the data elements of both.

-*Inline definitions* are provided as a convenience to allow single-use *information elements* to declared inline, within other *definitions*.
+*Inline definitions* are provided as a convenience to allow single-use *information elements* to be declared inline, within other *definitions*.
 Single-use, inline declarations are easier to maintain than a *top-level definition* that is referenced, since the maintainer doesn't have to trace the reference.

 ## Common Inline Definition Data

-All *inline definition* types share a common syntax comprised of the following XML attributes and elements.
+All *inline definition* types share a common syntax composed of the following XML attributes and elements.

 Attributes: